-Open to full-time positions/freelance works at the moment.
+Open to full-time position and freelancing at the moment.

 Previously @ EO Space, Siegel+Gale